 G’day and welcome To my website for Seniors sixty plus…

 I hope you will sign up and join our group of friends.
-Our chat will be liberally interspersed with humour, positive thinking and strategies for becoming more successful at this “living” business.
-You’d think we would have got the hang of it by now, but we always seem to need a little bit of help, especially now we are growing older.
+We will liberally intersperse our chat with humor, positive thinking and strategies for becoming more successful at this “living” business.
+You’d think we would have got the hang of it by now, but we always seem to need a little bit of help as we face new challenges, especially now we are growing older.

 Making life easier